 - Dental residency – Walter Reed Army Medical Center

-Continuing professional education is core to my commitment to patients.
-Each year I complete many hours of advanced orthodontic education: taking courses, participating in study clubs, and attending lectures, seminars, and meetings.
+Each year, I complete many hours of advanced orthodontic continuing education: taking courses, participating in study clubs, and attending lectures, seminars, and meetings.

 - College of Diplomates of the American Board of Orthodontics